Anne Meara

 Anne Meara (September 20, 1929 – May 23, 2015) was an American comedian and actress.
-Along with her husband Jerry Stiller, she was one-half of the prominent 1960s comedy team Stiller and Meara.
+With her husband Jerry Stiller, she was half of the 1960s comedy team Stiller and Meara.
+In 2007, Stiller and Meara were honored with a joint star on the Hollywood Walk of Fame.
 Their son is actor, director, and producer Ben Stiller.
 She was also featured on stage, on television, and in numerous films and later became a playwright.
 During her career, Meara was nominated for four Emmy Awards and a Tony Award, and she won a Writers Guild Award as a co-writer for the television movie The Other Woman.

 Early years

 Meara was born on September 20, 1929, in Brooklyn, New York City, to Mary (née Dempsey) and Edward Joseph Meara, a corporate lawyer for American Standard.
 Both of her parents were of Irish descent.
 An only child, she was raised in Rockville Centre, New York, on Long Island.
-When Anne was 11 years old, her mother died by suicide.
+When Anne was 11 years old, her mother died by suicide when she turned on her oven and inhaled the gas.

 When she was 18, Meara spent a year studying acting at the Dramatic Workshop at The New School and at HB Studio under Uta Hagen in Manhattan.
 The following year, in 1948, she began her career as an actress in summer stock.